 As General Counsel of Scientific Games Corp, Ira was responsible for governance matters and regulatory compliance in more than 50 countries throughout the world, with manufacturing facilities in the US, Canada, UK, Austria, Chile, and China.
 He also assisted the company in its entry into China.

 As an international law firm partner, he co-chaired his prior firm's white collar practice and advised numerous multi-national companies on Foreign Corrupt Practices Act (FCPA), anti-money laundering (AML), False Claims Act (FCA), sanctions, and competition issues, as well as defending individual senior government officials and corporate executives.
-A nationally recognized authority and lecturer on the FCPA, he conducted numerous investigations and negotiating resolutions for clients around the world.
+A nationally recognized authority and lecturer on the FCPA, he conducted numerous investigations and negotiated resolutions for clients around the world.
 Ira represented clients in some of the largest health care cases and in the accounting cases leading up to the adoption of the Sarbanes-Oxley law.
 He has advised some of the world's largest financial institutions on market entry and anti-money laundering compliance serving as part of the team that secured PRC and US government approvals for the entry of the first US investment bank into China.
 Ira also tried eight RICO matters to juries, including two as a private practitioner.